When shopping for the best car battery for your vehicle, what’s your top priority? Price? Warranty? Chemistry?

 - Secure the Battery: Ensure the battery is firmly secured in its tray to prevent vibrations and potential damage.
 This is one of the leading causes of battery damage.

-- Compensate for Short Rides: Short rides can prevent the battery from fully charging.
+- Compensate for Short Rides: Short rides can prevent your car’s alternator from fully chargning the battery.
 Take longer rides occasionally, or use a battery charger to keep the battery topped off.

 - Check Your Alternator: Ensure the alternator works correctly—a faulty alternator can overcharge or undercharge the battery.